 The pen and paper-based pre-employment tests were organized roughly 30-40 years back before the emergence of the computer.
 In this test, job applicants are provided with the questions and an answer sheet to write down all the answers as per the asked questions.
 The candidates were given a substantial amount of time to write down all the answers.
 This test analyzes numerous skills of candidates like how they perform under intense situations, how good they are at time management, how quickly they can think, and so on.

-After the completion of the test, the HRD, or any other high ranked executive would analyze the answers and score them unbiasedly.
+After the completion of the test, the HRD, or any other high-ranked executive would analyze the answers and score them unbiasedly.
 Then, the candidates who had performed well in the test would be called up for the interview and the process goes on.
 But, this test eliminates all the incompetent candidates from the hiring cycle.

 Computer Based Test

-With the evaluation of the computers, the pen and paper have been removed from the hiring equation and replaced with the computer-based tests.
-The format of the computer-based pre-employment tests used to be the same as paper and pen test where candidates were called in the office and given a couple of tasks.
+With the evaluation of the computers, pen and paper have been removed from the hiring equation and replaced with computer-based tests.
+The format of the computer-based pre-employment tests used to be the same as paper and pen tests where candidates were called in the office and given a couple of tasks.
 But, the only difference is that they have to complete the test on a particular computer.
 This test was introduced mainly to test the technical skills of the candidates because all the operations of the companies are computerized today.